akavel/up/README.md

 ## Usage

 **[Download *up* for Linux](https://github.com/akavel/up/releases/download/v0.1/up)**

+If you ars using Archlinux,you can use this command to install

+    yaourt -S go-up

 To start using **up**, redirect any text-emitting command (or pipeline) into it — for example: